 - taking part in a clinical trial at a clinic

-- trailing a new drug or treatment at home.
+- trialling a new drug or treatment at home.